 There is an interesting myth about the large crows or ravens at the Tower of London.
 According to the myth “If the Tower of London ravens are lost or fly away, the Crown will fall and Britain with it”.
 Apparently the ravens have been at the Tower since the time of King Charles II.
 At present there are 7 ravens, who are looked after by an official titled the Raven Master.
 The ravens are the biggest tourist attraction at the tower, second only to the Crown Jewels.

-Tower of London Map
+Tower Of London Location Map

 - The Tower of London was established in 1066.